AgileVentures/av-static-website/source/blog_articles/2016-09-27-dodging-a-bullet.html.markdown

 author: Sam Joseph
 ---

 So Monday was the day to see if our new domain model components would ease the process of delivering a new feature.
-As warm up I did a quick refactoring requested by Raoul on our Karma calculation changes.
+As warm up I did a quick refactoring on our Karma calculation changes that Raoul had requested.
 There was the possibility of re-using some cucumber steps.
 We'd submitted the following:

 ```rb
 When(/^I run rake task "([^"]*)"$/) do |task|